-Service interruptions are unexpected or unavoidable changes in Northern Health’s ability to maintain or offer certain services (e.g. emergency department, lab, or diagnostic imaging).
+Service interruptions or service reductions are unexpected or unavoidable changes in Northern Health’s ability to maintain or offer certain services (e.g. emergency department, maternity services, lab, or diagnostic imaging).
 They can occur from time to time and the reasons why they occur can vary.
 In some cases, service interruptions require that patients be sent to other facilities for emergency needs, or that we close certain departments for a temporary period.

 Service interruptions are temporary and necessary for patient safety.
 We appreciate your patience as we work to provide you with care you need, when you need it!

-Examples of service interruptions include an emergency department needing to temporarily redirect patients to another facility (sometimes referred to as ‘diversion’), or changes to a laboratory, medical imaging department, or medical clinic’s hours of operation.
+Examples of service interruptions include an emergency department or maternity unit needing to temporarily redirect patients to another facility (sometimes referred to as ‘diversion’), or service reductions such as changes to a laboratory, medical imaging department, or medical clinic’s hours of operation.

 While service interruptions can be due to ongoing shortages of skilled staff across the health sector, they can also have other causes; from power outages to unexpected or unavoidable staff absences, to supply chain issues, to (especially in the case of emergency departments) a sudden increase in patients with emergency care needs that temporarily puts a facility and its staff at maximum capacity.